How to find the perfect roommate?

 I moved in and it’s been for me one of the quietest places I’ve ever been to -but then again I’ve been living in Roma with cars honking all over the places and noisy scooters zipping from left and right-.

 What to Ask

 - Do you have a light sleep?

 - Do you find it annoying if someone is up until late / wakes up very early?

-A yes to any of these answer can make for a difficult living together if you stay up until late or go out a lot.
+A yes to any of these answers can make for a difficult living together if you stay up until late or go out a lot.